MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Classes.md

 ## NoRunspaceAffinity attribute

+A runspace is the operating environment for the commands invoked by PowerShell.
+This environment includes the commands and data that are currently present, and any language restrictions that currently apply.

-By default, a PowerShell class is affiliated with the Runspace where it's created.
+By default, a PowerShell class is affiliated with the **Runspace** where it's created.
 Using a PowerShell class in `ForEach-Object -Parallel` is not safe.
-Method invocations on the class are marshalled back to the Runspace where it was created, which can corrupt the state of the Runsapce or cause a deadlock.
+Method invocations on the class are marshalled back to the **Runspace** where it was created, which can corrupt the state of the **Runspace** or cause a deadlock.

-Adding the `NoRunspaceAffinity` attribute to the class definition ensures that the PowerShell class is not affiliated with a particular Runspace.
-Method invocations, both instance and static, use the Runspace of the running thread and the thread's current session state.
+Adding the `NoRunspaceAffinity` attribute to the class definition ensures that the PowerShell class is not affiliated with a particular runspace.
+Method invocations, both instance and static, use the **Runspace** of the running thread and the thread's current session state.

 The attribute was added in PowerShell 7.4.

 ### Example - Class definition with Runspace affinity

-The `ShowRunspaceId()` method of `[UnsafeClass]` reports different thread ids but the same Runspace id.
-Eventually, the SessionState is corrupted causing an error, such as `Global scope cannot be removed`.
+The `ShowRunspaceId()` method of `[UnsafeClass]` reports different thread Ids but the same runspace Id.
+Eventually, the session state is corrupted causing an error, such as `Global scope cannot be removed`.

 ```powershell
 # Class definition with Runspace affinity (default behavior)